Celebrating 125 Years: Native Plant Trust

 Get to know the native plants that form the green spine of life

-Want to learn which plants support which pollinators, polish up your tree-ID skills, or wade into wetlands science?
-You'll find these and other topics among the nearly 200 classes and field studies we offer each year.
-We partner with leading organizations throughout the region to offer more public programs in all New England states.
-Our programs integrate current research and best practices in native plant botany and conservation, sustainable landscape design, and ecological gardening.
+Want to discover which plants support which pollinators, polish your tree-ID skills, or wade into wetlands science?
+You’ll find these and other topics among the varied programs that we offer each year.
+Our programs integrate current research and best practices in native plant botany and conservation, botanically inspired art and writing, and ecological gardening.
+Join us online and throughout New England with offerings for all learning backgrounds, from beginning gardeners to conservation professionals.

 Attention, teachers in Massachusetts: At Garden in the Woods, we offer an engaging set of school programs tied to state curriculum standards!